Dallas, TX, March 09, 2009 --(

 career and his involvement with Save A Million Lives, an AIDS project in Africa, Steven has a multi-faceted career surrounding

+the arts.
 Steven now shares his passion for Russian Art with a new collection unveiling in Dallas, Texas with his new

 Luxor Style Galleries.
 “We couldn’t more pleased than to have a passionate and talented artist like Steven as